-My mother is the one who took this photo (most likely coaxing a smile) of me when I was with one of my cousins and my sister.
+My mother is the one who took this photo of me when I was with one of my cousins and my sister.
 My mother spent a lot of time looking at life through the view-finder of her Kodak-Instamatic plastic camera, preserving memories of how she wanted my sister and me to remember our childhood.
 Perhaps behind the lens, she was protecting herself from the sadness she must've felt, seeing others make fun of me.
 At one point, she even blamed herself for my low vision, saying that if she had not taken so many photos of me as a baby, and allowing the flash to go off in my eyes, my eye-sight might not have been so poor.

 However, even if it was true that flashbulbs going off in my eyes could've resulted in low vision, it is obvious that I most likely inherited my low vision from a long line of folks on my father's (Albert Loth Youngquist), side of the family.
 He evidently also wore the 'Coke-Bottle' version of glasses when he was a child as seen in the photo below.
 (He is the one on the left.)